Alexander-Barth/HF-radar-assim-exercise/README.md

 Confirm the installation of `jupyter` with conda.
 The installation can take a while and should be done before the lecture.

 If for some reason, the installation fails and the problem cannot be resolved, one can try to use binder (see above) as an alternative.
+More information about the installation is available [here](https://github.com/gher-ulg/Documentation/wiki/Installing-Julia).

 ## Exercise